emilwall/fritidsresor/README.md

 fritidsresor
 ============

 Valtech London iOS learning.
-THIS IS NOT ASSOCIATED WITH FRITIDSRESOR!
+THIS IS NOT ASSOCIATED WITH FRITIDSRESOR, jepp!